pinterest/riffed/README.md

 # Rift

-#### Healing the rift between Elixir and Thrift.
+### Healing the rift between Elixir and Thrift.

 Thrift's erlang implementation isn't very pleasant to use in Elixir.
-It prefers records to maps, making pattern matching difficult.
+It prefers records to struenumerize_structcts, littering your code with tuples.
+It swalllows enumerations you've defined, banishing them to the realm of wind and ghosts.
+It requires that you write a bunch of boilerplate handler code, and client code that's not very Elixir-y.
 Rift fixes this.

-Rift Provides two modules, `Rift.Struct` and `Rift.Server` which will help you manage this impedence mismatch.
+Rift Provides three modules, `Rift.Struct`, `Rift.Client`, and `Rift.Server` which will help you manage this impedence mismatch.

-## Elixir style structs with `Rift.Struct`
+## Elixir-style structs with `Rift.Struct`

 `Rift.Struct` provides functionality for converting Thrift types into Elixir structs.